bunkerity/bunkerweb/docs/plugins.md

     mkdir -p ./bw-data/plugins
     ```

-    Then you can drop the plugins of your choice into that folder :
+    Then, you can drop the plugins of your choice into that folder :
     ```shell
     git clone https://github.com/bunkerity/bunkerweb-plugins && \
     cp -rp ./bunkerweb-plugins/* ./bw-data/plugins